MicrosoftDocs/microsoft-salescopilot-docs/articles/administrator-settings-for-viva-sales.md

 ### Can I change the administrator settings on my mobile device?

 Access to Sales Copilot administrator settings on a mobile device isn't supported.
-Work with administrator settings in the Teams desktop app.<!-- EDITOR'S NOTE: What about Teams on the web? -->
+Work with administrator settings in the Teams desktop app or the web app.

 ### Why can't I view the administrator settings in the Teams dark or high contrast theme?